Kapsowar: History

 By the end of 1949, about seven African women, not from Marakwet, were in nurse training along with five male dressers.
 The missionaries began training the locals to take over their roles.
-As Dr. Morris noted, “ an African Christian who has received training at Kapsowar Hospital can lead charge of the dispensary.
+As Morris noted, "an African Christian who has received training at Kapsowar Hospital can lead charge of the dispensary.
 He is encouraged to have his wife and family with him and live in the midst of his tribe; he has the opportunity daily of preaching the word and healing the sick.
-The success of these very isolated areas depends upon the individual African - his spirituality and his ability.”
+The success of these very isolated areas depends upon the individual African - his spirituality and his ability."

+Also there was colonialist who lived where the current AIC Church, accompanies by coastal African staff that spoke swahili and lived in the Current kambi Swahili area which is part of Kapterik land.
+They bonded and inter married Kapterik clan and even spoke the Marakwet language.
+First traders in Kapsowar town were believed to be from Tanzania.
+They were first to introduce tea and other foods and drinks among the community members who only depended on Traditional African food.